AIP-F25-2/MedWhisper/pulseai_scaffold/README.md

 		 npm run dev
 		 ```

-4. **(Optional) Run Rasa for local chatbot**
+5. **(Optional) Run Rasa for local chatbot**
 	 - If you want to use Rasa, start the server:
 		 ```bash
 		 rasa run --port 5005
 		 ```

 ## Documentation & Help

-Check out the `docs/` folder for step-by-step instructions, environment setup, and architecture diagrams.
-If you get stuck, you’ll likely find answers there.
+All setup and usage instructions are included in this README.
+For further help, open an issue or check the code comments.

 ## What’s Been Done So Far?